jachiang/jachiang.github.io/index.markdown

     <hr style="height:6px; visibility:hidden;">

-    I am a Postdoc member fo the  <a href="https://syssec.ethz.ch/">Systems Security Group</a> at ETH Zurich, hosted by Srdjan Capkun, and a Research Scientist at <a href="https://www.commonprefix.com/">Common Prefix</a>.
+    I am a Postdoc member fo the <a href="https://syssec.ethz.ch/">Systems Security Group</a> at ETH Zurich, hosted by
+    <a href="https://srdjan-capkun.com/">Srdjan Capkun</a>,
+    and a Research Scientist at <a href="https://www.commonprefix.com/">Common Prefix</a>.
     Previously, I held a Postdoc position at the <a href="https://users-cs.au.dk/orlandi/cryptogroup/">Aarhus Crypto Group</a> with <a href="https://cs.au.dk/~ivan/">Ivan Damgård</a>.